Joseph Hubert Hart

 Joseph Hubert Hart (September 26, 1931 – August 23, 2023) was an American prelate of the Roman Catholic Church.
 He served as bishop of the Diocese of Cheyenne in Wyoming from 1978 to 2001 and as auxiliary bishop of the same diocese from 1976 to 1978.

-Hart faced several accusations of sexual abuse in the Diocese of Cheyenne, but he was ultimately exonerated by the Vatican and prosecutors in Wyoming declined to press charges.
-However, the Diocese of Kansas City-St. Joseph did settle a lawsuit that named Hart and 12 other individuals for sexual abuse in that diocese.
-The Congregation for the Doctrine of the Faith in Rome reprimanded Hart for his lack of good judgement.
+Hart faced accusations of sexual abuse in the Diocese of Cheyenne, but he was ultimately exonerated.

 Biography

 Early life

 Joseph Hart was born on September 26, 1931, to Hubert and Kathryn (née Muser) Hart in Kansas City, Missouri.
 His brother James became a priest of the Diocese of Kansas City-St. Joseph, and his sister Rosemary served as human resources director for the U.S. Environmental Protection Agency.

 Hart attended St. Peter's Grade School (1936–1944) and Bishop Hogan High School (1944–1948), both in Kansas City, Missouri.
 He then studied at Rockhurst College in Kansas City, Missouri, and St. Meinrad Seminary in Saint Meinrad, Indiana.